 We are carrying out research in several areas of dynamics and electronic structure, with a special emphasis on applying quantum mechanics to the treatment of large and complex systems.

-• With Laura Gagliardi and her group, we are developing and extending a new form of density functional theory, namely multi-configuration pair-density functional theory, as an improved way to treat systems with strong correlation.
+• With Laura Gagliardi and her group, we are developing and extending another beyond-Kohn–Sham form of density functional theory, namely multiconfiguration nonclassical-energy functional theory (special case: multiconfiguration pair-density functional theory) as an improved way to treat systems with strong correlation.

 • We are developing new tools, including new diabatization, compatibilization, and state-interaction methods, for simulations involving electronically excited states, and we are applying these methods to photodissociation, photocatalysis, spectroscopy, and electronically nonadiabatic collisions.